Pony Penning: Pony Swim

-The pony swim occurs on Wednesday between 7 a.m. and 2 p.m., depending on slack tide.
+The pony swim occurs on Wednesday between 7 a.m. and 1 p.m., depending on slack tide.
 The exact time of the swim is announced the day before the swim.
-It lasts approximately five-ten minutes.
+It lasts approximately three to five minutes.
 Approximately 40,000 people gather on the shores to watch the swim from Veterans Memorial Park or Pony Swim Lane.
 Usually, a television screen is located at Veterans Memorial Park so that those in the back of the crowd can still see the swim.

 The Saltwater Cowboys accompany the ponies into the channel, and then volunteers in boats called "scowboys" assist any ponies, especially foals, who may have a hard time with the crossing.
-The first foal to reach the shore is named King or Queen Neptune.
+The first foal to reach the shore is named King or Queen Neptune, who will be later raffled off to anyone who purchased the winning "Neptune Ticket" at the Chincoteague Carnival Grounds the night after the swim.

 During the swim, some lactating mares become affected with hypocalcemia, which is treated by on-site veterinarians.
 The ponies rest for a short period while they are examined by veterinarians and are then driven along Ridge Road on a parade route to the Volunteer Fire Department Fairgrounds by the Saltwater Cowboys.
 Many observers line the route, helping to keep the ponies on the road.
 At the fairgrounds, ponies are put into corrals and are again evaluated by veterinarians and potential bidders.
-Foals old enough to be separated from their mothers are auctioned the next day.
+All foals will be separated from their dams early the next morning and auctioned off the following day.

 The majority of the ponies, including any mares with young foals, are returned to Assateague on Friday.
 The northern herd is trailered back by the Saltwater Cowboys, and the southern herd swims back.
 These ponies leave the fairgrounds in the morning and then swim back across the channel by noon, guided by the Saltwater Cowboys.

 Volunteer Fireman's Carnival

 The Volunteer Fireman's Carnival begins prior to the pony swim and continues after the swim into early August.
 After the swim, the ponies are driven by the Saltwater Cowboys to the carnival grounds, where they are corralled and can be observed by the Saltwater Cowboys and potential bidders.
-In 2018, a pony was chasing a second pony when the second pony slipped and slid into a fence.
-The pony broke its neck and had to be euthanized.
+In 2018, a stallion named Surfer's Riptide was chasing a mare, Butterfly Kisses, when the mare slipped and slid into a fence.
+Butterfly Kisses broke her neck and unfortunately had to be euthanized.
 Following this event, animal rights group PETA called for future events to be cancelled.
 Volunteer fire department personnel responded to say that the death was a "freak accident" and that future events would not be cancelled.
+That is the only time there has been a loss during the Pony Penning Week.